Usage

 DID Issuance

 With the Trustchain CLI, you can create and publish your own Decentralised Identifiers.
-This process must be carried out by the DID subject, that is, the legal entity to whom the DID will refer.
+This process must be carried out by the DID subject because it involves generating new public-private key pairs.

 DID document content

-Use the template below to create a fragment that will be included in your new DID document.
-This fragment may include either, or both, of the services in the template.
-Services are part of the W3C DID specification.
-A service is an endpoint (URL)
+Use the template below to create a JSON object that will be included in your new DID document.
+This JSON object may include either or both of the services

-The first service has type Identity and is used to identify the subject of the DID by their Web domain.
+and is used to identify the DID subject by their Web domain, - the second service has type

-Using a text editor, make a copy of the following template, remove any services that you do not wish to include in your DID, and then save the file.
+Using a text editor, make a copy of the following template and modify it so it contains the services and endpoints that you wish to include in your DID, then save the file.

 {